New Castle Community School Corporation

+History

 Prior to the formation of the New Castle Community School Corporation, the city of New Castle was served by the New Castle-Henry Township school system.
 Former elementary schools included Bundy, Holland, Hernly and Weir.
 Each building was named for local community leaders and has since been demolished.

 In early 2010, schools across the state were forced to cut spending as a result of funding cuts made by governor Mitch Daniels.
 In addition to state cuts, declining enrollment and unanticipated shortfalls in property tax revenue forced the corporation to cut roughly $2.7 million from its budget.
 As one of several cost-saving measures, the school board voted to close Greenstreet Elementary School and reassign students from the alternative school to the former elementary building.
 Meanwhile, the Greestreet students would be redistributed among Parker, Westwood, and Wilbur Wright.
 Additionally, the school board laid off thirty-one teachers in April 2010, but was able to recall fifteen teachers before the school year ended.

+In 2015 there was uneven enrollment across various elementary schools, and the district considered redistributing the students.